matthieugomez/statar/README.md

 DT <- DT %>% epanel(cols="id",t="date",fill)

 ## ejoin (creates new dataset)
+# datasets are sorted in place.
+# the command merges on common names between the two datasets and creates a new dataset.
+# the option m:m creates multiple rows for multiple matches, similar to Stata joinby.
+# default options for all and gen are specified in the first line.
 ejoin(DTm,DTu,type=1:1,all=TRUE,gen="_merge")
 ejoin(DTm,DTu,m:1)
 ejoin(DTm,DTu,1:1,nogen=TRUE)
 ejoin(DTm,DTu,m:m,all.x=TRUE)
 ejoin(DTm,DTu,m:m,all.y=TRUE)

-# datasets are coerced to data.tables and sorted in place.
-# the command merges on common names between the two datasets and creates a new dataset.
-# the option m:m creates multiple rows for multiple matches, similar to Stata joinby.
-# default options for all and gen are specified in the first line.

-## tempname(l) creates a name not present in the vector l
+# tempname(l) creates a name not present in the vector l
 tempname <- tempname(names(DT))
 ````